Johnny Unitas Football cards are a must for any vintage Football card collector.

 These cards were handcut from the outside of cereal boxes.
 Due to many being damaged or cut poorly, you oftern see them designated with an A grade.

-The black borders on the 1962 Topps make finding a high grade extremly difficult.
+The black borders on the 1962 Topps make finding a high grade Johnny Unitas Football Card extremely difficult.
 It’s the same issue that Baseball collectors find with their 1971 set.

 1963 Kahn’s Wieners